Divyesh230902/proviq/README.md

 ### Content

 - **Hero Section**: Update the main headline and description in the hero section
+- **Impact Section**: Adjust the "What We Do", "How We Deliver", and "Why Proviq" copy
 - **Company Sections**: Modify content in each company section (OptRL, TuskerAI)
 - **Services**: Update service descriptions in the respective sections